 Foreign investor compensation

 Are your investments through an investment firm whose head office is in another country?
 Then they will usually be covered by that country's investor compensation.
-In all countries of the European Economic Area (EEA), which include all EU Member States, Norway, Iceland and Liechtenstein, investor compensation protects your investments and money up to EUR 20,000.
+In all countries of the European Economic Area (EEA), which include all EU Member States, Norway, Iceland and Liechtenstein, investor compensation protects your investments and money up to €20,000.
 Some countries offer higher compensation.
 Often, banks and investment firms headquartered outside the EEA are subject to different schemes, but they have the option of joining the Dutch investor compensation scheme.
 You can ask your financial corporation which investor compensation applies.

 Who funds the investor compensation scheme?

-The Dutch investor compensation scheme is paid for by the financial corporations it covers.
-Together, they ensure that sufficient money is available to compensate all affected investors up to EUR 20,000.
-De Nederlandsche Bank (DNB) ensures that affected investors receive their payout, in tandem with Stichting Beleggers Compensatiefonds.
-This is a foundation that administers the funds needed to make the payouts.
+The Dutch investor compensation scheme is paid for by the financial institutions it covers.
+Together, they ensure that sufficient funds are available to compensate all affected investors up to €20,000 per investor.
+De Nederlandsche Bank (DNB) determines the claims of affected investors and ensures that the established compensation is paid out.
+DNB works together with Stichting Beleggers Compensatiefonds, which manages the funds needed to make the payouts.

 Supervision of investment services